We’ve broken down making a financial plan into 5 steps – here’s what you’ll learn in part 3:

 Equity shows the net value of the business.
 It’s the same figure as net assets – the businesses’ assets minus its liabilities.
 Breaking down equity further, it shows who owns the business, whether this is a single owner or a group of investors.

 To read more about the Balance Sheet report – check out this article:

 From these three core reports, you or an accountant should be able to work out any additional information you may be asked for.

 5. Presenting your finances

-There are many ways you can present your finances in a business plan.
+There are many ways you can present your finances in a startup business plan.
 A good, structured approach is to lay out the key information and assumptions you’ve used to build your forecasts – and then present the 3 formal financial reports.

 This gives readers a taste of the vitally important financial elements of the business, without having to sift through a financial report to uncover this information.
 The full reports are necessary for detailed analysis, and are a great standardised way of understanding and comparing business plans.

-To start with, we’ll look at five common types of key information that you should include in the Financial Plan section of your business plan.
+To start with, we’ll look at five common types of key information that you should include in the Financial Plan section of your startup business plan.
 There are many, many more but these five are common to most new businesses regardless of their industry.